What is the Difference between Spores and Liquid Culture?

 Are Mushroom Spores And Liquid Culture Safe To Use?

-Generally speaking, mushroom spores and liquid cultures are safe to handle and use as long as all safety precautions are followed.
+Mushroom spores and liquid cultures are safe to handle and use as long as all safety precautions are followed.
 It’s essential to wear gloves when handling these items and store them in a dry, cool place.

 Are There Any Special Storage Requirements For Mushroom Spores And Liquid Culture?

 Mushroom Spore syringes must be kept at a minimum in a cool, dry place away from sunlight.
 They may be stored in a drawer or shoebox.
+Liquid culture must be refrigerated to slow the growth of the mycelium and extend its shelf life.